-Authors keep the copyringt of their manuscritps under a Creative Commons licence: CC BY SA
+Authors keep the copyright of their manuscripts under a Creative Commons licence: CC BY SA

-In order to finance open access EAC requires authors of accepted articles to pay article processing charges (APC).
-APC are payable when the article has been accepted for publication and when an invoice has been delivered.
-APC are used to cover all costs related to the language editing, publishing, online hosting, and the archiving of each article.
+In order to finance open access, EAC requires authors of accepted articles to pay article processing charges (APCs).
+APCs are payable when the article has been accepted for publication and when an invoice has been delivered.
+APCs are used to cover all costs related to the language editing, publishing, online hosting, and the archiving of each article.

 The current rate is ZAR6 500 per article.
 These charges are reviewed annually.

-Since EAC encourages researchers from marginalised groups and communities to submit articles, authors could apply to be exempted from the APC.
-Since each application will be considered on its own merit a motivation needs to be provided.
-Send the application to the Editor (firstname.lastname@example.org) when submitting your article.
-No author would be discriminated against in any way when exemption from the APC is granted.
+Since EAC encourages researchers from marginalised groups and communities to submit articles, authors could apply to be exempted from the APCs.
+Since each application will be considered on its own merit, a motivation needs to be provided.
+Send the application to the Editor (email@example.com) when submitting your article.
+No author would be discriminated against in any way when exemption from the APCs is granted.

 EAC subscribes to plagiarism detection software and all contributions submitted to the journal will be scanned to verify originality.
 Ithenticate (http://www.ithenticate.com/) is currently used.